 M Station: Hawaii

 Even before production of Hawaii Five-0 concluded in 1980, Jack Lord already was planning his next venture.
 It would be a new series, and it would be set in Hawai`i.
-He chose the best: Robert Janes, who had written 15 episodes of Hawaii Five-0; Morton Stevens, who had composed the Five-0 theme song, as well as many of its episodic themes; veteran actors Dana Wynter, Andrew Duggan, Jo Ann Harris, Jared Martin, and Andrew Prine; and veteran Five-0 actors Lyle Bettger, Moe Keale, and Elissa Dulce Hoopai.
+He chose the best: Robert Janes, who had written 15 episodes of Hawaii Five-0; Morton Stevens, who had composed the Five-0 theme song, as well as many of its episodic themes; veteran actors Dana Wynter, Andrew Duggan, Lyle Bettger, Jo Ann Harris, Jared Martin, and Andrew Prine; and veteran Five-0 actors Moe Keale and Elissa Dulce Hoopai.

-Sadly, the networks did not pick it up as a series.
+Sadly, the networks did not pick up M Station as a series.
 This was Jack's last acting venture.
 After M Station: Hawaii, he devoted his time and efforts to his art, which would be displayed in more than forty museums around the world, to real estate investments in Hawai`i, and to his humanitarian and philanthropic efforts.

 Read the complete description in Jack Lord, Actor / M Station: Hawaii.